usnistgov/NexusLIMS/mdcs/nexusLIMS/doc/source/database.rst

 beginning of their session, and again when they click the `"End Session"` button or close the application at the end of their experiment.
-Together, these `"START"` and `"END"` logs (linked by a ``session_identifier``) represent a unit of time on a given instrument, and indicate to the NexusLIMS backend that a record needs to be built for that instrument, containing files created between the starting and ending timestamps.
-The backend periodically polls this database table for any logs with a status of `"TO_BE_BUILT"`, and fires off the :doc:`record building <record_building>` process if any are found.
+Together, these `"START"` and `"END"` logs (linked by a ``session_identifier``) represent a unit of time on a given instrument, and indicate to the NexusLIMS back-end that a record needs to be built for that instrument, containing files created between the starting and ending timestamps.
+The back-end periodically polls this database table for any logs with a status of `"TO_BE_BUILT"`, and fires off the :doc:`record building <record_building>` process if any are found.
-Upon completion of record building, the backend updates the ``record_status`` of these logs as needed so that duplicate records are not created.
-The backend then continues polling the database indefinitely for any new sessions that need to be built.
+Upon completion of record building, the back-end updates the ``record_status`` of these logs as needed so that duplicate records are not created.
+The back-end then continues polling the database indefinitely for any new sessions that need to be built.